CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

 ## Lab objectives

-You will be able to complete the following exercises:
+You will be able to complete the following tasks:

-- Add Python method code
+- Task 1: Add Python method code
-- View the GitHub Copilot tab with multiple suggestions
+- Task 2: View the GitHub Copilot tab with multiple suggestions
-- Push code to your repository from the VS code codespace
+- Task 3: Push code to your repository from the VS code codespace

 ## Task 1: Add Python method code